 We detected a significant association of crtRB1 with β-carotene concentration and lcyE with the ratio of β-xanthophylls to α-xanthophylls in kernels of fresh sweet corn.
 The most favorable lcyE allele and crtRB1 haplotype for increasing β-branch carotenoids (β-carotene and zeaxanthin) and β-carotene, respectively, were found to be uncommon (≤ 5%) for lines possessing sh2.
 Therefore, lines with these favorable uncommon variants are potential donors for increasing β-carotene and/or zeaxanthin in sh2 and su1sh2 sweet corn breeding populations.
-Of the 19 carotenoid phenotypes, 13 of them were significantly different among endosperm mutation types, but further experimental studies involving a combination of higher resolution segregating biparental populations and isogenic lines are needed to identify the biological factors driving these differences.
+Of the 19 carotenoid phenotypes, 13 were significantly different among endosperm mutation types, but further experimental studies involving a combination of higher resolution segregating biparental populations and isogenic lines are needed to identify the biological factors driving these differences.
 The eventual profiling of carotenoid and gene expression levels across multiple developing kernel stages of select sweet corn lines combined with their whole-genome resequence data will help to better characterize functional haplotypes at crtRB1, lcyE, and those yet to be detected because of limitations in statistical power.
-Furthermore, these findings could then be used to help inform genomic prediction models which combinations of haplotypes such as from crtRB1, lcyE, zep1, and lut1 are most optimal for increasing zeaxanthin and lutein levels for prevention of AMD, but not at the cost of diminishing β-carotene levels.
+Furthermore, these findings could then be used to help inform genomic prediction models as to which combinations of haplotypes such as from crtRB1, lcyE, zep1, and lut1 are most optimal for increasing zeaxanthin and lutein levels for prevention of AMD without diminishing β-carotene levels.
 Genomic prediction models that used the genome-wide marker dataset showed the most promise for selecting sweet corn lines with elevated levels of lutein, zeaxanthin, and provitamin A carotenoids, but increasing the number of markers in the vicinity of candidate genes associated with carotenoid synthesis and retention is a warranted pursuit having potential benefit for both GWAS and GS.
-Collectively, our work in sweet corn represents an important step towards shedding further light on the genetic control of carotenoid synthesis and accumulation at the fresh eating stage and the optimal genomic prediction models for effectively increasing carotenoids at levels in fresh kernels to better benefit human health and nutrition.
+Collectively, our work in sweet corn represents an important step towards shedding further light on the genetic control of carotenoid synthesis and accumulation at the fresh eating stage and the optimal genomic prediction models for effectively increasing carotenoids in fresh kernels to levels that will better benefit human health and nutrition.

 Supplemental Information